 For these reasons, borrowers usually need to show their current pay stubs for at least the last two months.
 You should keep copies of these documents and have the originals in a safe place.
 These days, many employers provide pay-stubs online, so you have a convenient online place for your pay records.

 For the self-employed, you will probably need to provide other proof of your income.
 Generally, two years of federal tax returns and a current year profit and loss statement and three months worth of bank statements will suffice.
+If you don’t receive pay-stubs or W2’s, you may need to ask about “stated income loans” to determine if you are eligible for this type of mortgage.

 To offer further proof of your income and employment, you will need to provide copies of your W-2s, 1099s and tax returns.
 Usually, the previous two years of tax returns are needed.
 Also know that lenders will require you to sign an IRS form that authorizes the lender to get copies of your tax transcripts.
 They want to see that what your reported to the IRS matches what you have given the lender.